AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

-# Voting App Monorepo Design and Detailed Configuration.
+# Voting App Monorepo Design and Detailed Configuration

 ![Repository server and gitlab runner design](images/repository-and-runner-design.png)

-This design requires a repository server and GitLab Runner.
+This design requires a repository and Runner servers.
 The Runner service executes all jobs and updates results in the GitLab CI/CD section.
 The GitLab Runner executor uses Docker and runs the GitLab Runner process within a container.

 ## Voting app:
 A simple distributed application running across multiple Docker containers.